 Back in the day when cars were first released, there was such a fear about the danger they presented to society, that when they came to a junction, they were required to stop the car, get out and fire a warning shot so that the people in the surrounding area would be safe from unexpected danger.

 I was reminded of this when reading the commentary around Amazon and its use of AI to screen talent.

 In case you missed it, Amazon did an experiment.
 They analysed 10 years of CV data to build a predictive model to help filter through what I am sure is hundreds of thousands of applications to work at the company.
 Because the sample group was mostly male, the CVs were naturally based towards male ‘traits’ if there is such a thing.
 The model built off this training data naturally ended up mirroring that sample group which meant it preferred male to female CVs.

 It is pretty obvious to all of us that if you create a product off one homogenous group, then you will end up flavouring it with the characteristics of that group.
-YouTube found that when the team they used to build their iOS app didn’t consider left-handed users when it added in mobile uploads, causing videos recorded in a left-handed person’s view of landscape to be upside down.
-I presume because the team building it was comprised of all right handed people.
+YouTube found that when the team they used to build their iOS app didn’t consider left-handed users when it added in mobile uploads, causing videos recorded in a left-handed person’s view of the landscape to be upside down.
+I presume because the team building it was comprised of all right-handed people.

 When humans do screening, they are prone to making snap judgements based on superficialities, ignoring the very many factors that can help actually predict whether a candidate will perform.
 This is where data platforms actually have an advantage, by doing ‘blind screening’ and making the process both faster and fairer.
 However, this only works when the data that goes into the model manages for human frailties.